Kidney problem symptoms generally develop over a period of years. Our kidneys perform many vital functions that help maintain overall health.

 1. Drink Plenty of Liquids – you may already know that drinking 8 to 10 glasses of water each day is good for overall health.

 When you don’t drink enough liquids, toxins can build up in the body when there isn’t enough water pressure to push them through to the urinary tract for excretion (healthy bowel function also requires sufficient body liquids).

 The kidneys are designed to perform as a filter, removing undesirable substances from the body on an on-going basis.
 The best liquid to drink is pure, clear water that’s had the chlorine removed.

-2. Reduce or Avoid Caffeine - a cup or two of coffee may not be bad for many people, but drinking coffee does not help your kidneys.
+2. Reduce or Avoid Caffeine – a cup or two of coffee may not be bad for many people, but drinking coffee does not help your kidneys.
 Remember that caffeine is also found in many soft drinks and sports drinks.
-Caffeine acts as a diuretic which causes the body to lose fluids excessively.
+Caffeine acts as a diuretic which can cause the body to lose fluids excessively.

 Being dehydrated results in your kidneys having to work harder to pump out fluid and toxins.
 Too much caffeine isn’t good for your body in many ways and stressing the kidneys is one of them.

 3. Cushion Your Body When Driving or Operating Equipment – road bumps, potholes and rough terrain transmit vibrations through the vehicle into the body, resulting in kidney bruising and damage.

 Occupations at risk for kidney damage include persons who regularly spend many hours absorbing road vibrations such as taxi drivers, truck drivers and mechanized equipment operators.
 Adding a quality seat cushion to the driver’s or operator’s vehicle seat can reduce the vibrations that the body receives.

 Great to use wherever you have to be sitting for longer times – office, home or vehicle – provide your body and back the support it needs!